Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Write an S3 bucket policy to allow only encrypted connections over `HTTPS` by using the `aws:SecureTransport` condition.
 - [ ] Configure S3 Block Public Access settings for the S3 bucket to allow only encrypted connections over `HTTPS`.

 ### A SysOps Administrator found that a newly-deployed Amazon EC2 application server is unable to connect to an existing Amazon RDS database.
-After enabling VPC Flow Logs and confirming that the flow log is active on the console, the log group cannot be located in Amazon CloudWatch.
+After enabling `VPC` Flow Logs and confirming that the flow log is active on the console, the log group cannot be located in Amazon CloudWatch.
 What are the MOST likely reasons for this situation?
 (Choose two.)

-- [ ] The Administrator must configure the VPC Flow Logs to have them sent to AWS CloudTrail.
+- [ ] The Administrator must configure the `VPC` Flow Logs to have them sent to AWS CloudTrail.
 - [x] The Administrator has waited less than ten minutes for the log group to be created in CloudWatch.
-- [ ] The account VPC Flow Logs have been disabled by using a Service Control Policy.
+- [ ] The account `VPC` Flow Logs have been disabled by using a Service Control Policy.
-- [x] No relevant traffic has been sent since the VPC Flow Logs were created.
+- [x] No relevant traffic has been sent since the `VPC` Flow Logs were created.
 - [ ] The account has Amazon GuardDuty enabled.

 ### A company's SysOps administrator is troubleshooting communication between the components of an application.
-The company configured VPC flow logs to be published to Amazon CloudWatch Logs.
+The company configured `VPC` flow logs to be published to Amazon CloudWatch Logs.
 However, there are no logs in CloudWatch Logs.
-What could be blocking the VPC flow logs from being published to CloudWatch Logs?
+What could be blocking the `VPC` flow logs from being published to CloudWatch Logs?

 - [x] The IAM policy that is attached to the IAM role for the flow log is missing the logs `CreateLogGroup` permission.
 - [ ] The IAM policy that is attached to the IAM role for the flow log is missing the logs `CreateExportTask` permission.
-- [ ] The VPC is configured for IPv6 addresses.
+- [ ] The `VPC` is configured for IPv6 addresses.
-- [ ] The VPC is peered with another VPC in the AWS account.
+- [ ] The `VPC` is peered with another `VPC` in the AWS account.

-### A SysOps administrator configures VPC flow logs to publish to Amazon CloudWatch Logs.
+### A SysOps administrator configures `VPC` flow logs to publish to Amazon CloudWatch Logs.
 The SysOps administrator reviews the logs in CloudWatch Logs and notices less traffic than expected.
-After the SysOps administrator compares the VPC flow logs to logs that were captured on premises, the SysOps administrator believes that the VPC flow logs are incomplete.
+After the SysOps administrator compares the `VPC` flow logs to logs that were captured on premises, the SysOps administrator believes that the `VPC` flow logs are incomplete.
 Which of the following is a possible reason for the difference in traffic?

 - [ ] CloudWatch Logs throttling has been applied.
-- [ ] The CloudWatch IAM role does not have a trust relationship with the VPC flow logs service.
+- [ ] The CloudWatch IAM role does not have a trust relationship with the `VPC` flow logs service.
-- [ ] The VPC flow log is still in the process of being created.
+- [ ] The `VPC` flow log is still in the process of being created.
-- [x] VPC flow logs cannot capture traffic from on-premises servers to a VPC.
+- [x] `VPC` flow logs cannot capture traffic from on-premises servers to a `VPC`.

-### A SysOps administrator is reviewing VPC Flow Logs to troubleshoot connectivity issues in a VPC.
+### A SysOps administrator is reviewing `VPC` Flow Logs to troubleshoot connectivity issues in a `VPC`.
 While reviewing the logs, the SysOps administrator notices that rejected traffic is not listed.
 What should the SysOps administrator do to ensure that all traffic is logged?

 - [x] Create a new flow log that has a filter setting to capture all traffic.
 - [ ] Create a new flow log.
 Set the log record format to a custom format.
 Select the proper fields to include in the log.
 - [ ] Edit the existing flow log.
 Change the filter setting to capture all traffic.
 - [ ] Edit the existing flow log.
 Set the log record format to a custom format.
 Select the proper fields to include in the log.

-### A company hosts a web application on an Amazon EC2 instance in a production VPC.
+### A company hosts a web application on an Amazon EC2 instance in a production `VPC`.
 Client connections to the application are failing.
-A SysOps administrator inspects the VPC flow logs and finds the following entry.
+A SysOps administrator inspects the `VPC` flow logs and finds the following entry.
 What is a possible cause of these failed connections?

 ![Question 282](images/question282.png)

 - [ ] A security group deny rule is blocking traffic on port `443`.
 - [ ] The EC2 instance is shut down.
 - [x] The network `ACL` is blocking `HTTPS` traffic.
-- [ ] The VPC has no internet gateway attached.
+- [ ] The `VPC` has no internet gateway attached.

-### A company has created a `NAT` gateway in a public subnet in a VPC.
-The VPC also contains a private subnet that includes Amazon EC2 instances.
+### A company has created a `NAT` gateway in a public subnet in a `VPC`.
+The `VPC` also contains a private subnet that includes Amazon EC2 instances.
 The EC2 instances use the `NAT` gateway to access the internet to download patches and updates.
-The company has configured a VPC flow log for the elastic network interface of the `NAT` gateway.
+The company has configured a `VPC` flow log for the elastic network interface of the `NAT` gateway.
 The company is publishing the output to Amazon CloudWatch Logs.
 A SysOps administrator must identify the top five internet destinations that the EC2 instances in the private subnet communicate with for downloads.
 What should the SysOps administrator do to meet this requirement in the MOST operationally efficient way?

 - [ ] Use AWS CloudTrail Insights events to identify the top five internet destinations.
 - [ ] Use Amazon CloudFront standard logs (access logs) to identify the top five internet destinations.